eightdot2/mac-defaults/README.md

 # dotfilage
-My own personal new MAc build scripts, desktop defdaults and other settings.
-Quite basic, and ever evolving.
-Dotfiles solution with dotbot to follow soon.
+My personal dotfiles solution, scripts to setup a fresh MacOS install, including desktop defdaults, installing all apps and configuring various other settings.
+Quite basic, and constantly changing.
+A Dotfiles solution, probably with dotbot to follow soon.